Influence of a mass transfer stability criterion on double white dwarf populations: Introduction

 \section{Introduction}

-White dwarfs are the most common stellar remnants in the universe, and provide effective ways to study stellar evolution and star formation history of the Galaxy \citep{althaus2010,tremblay2014}.
+White dwarfs are the most common stellar remnants in the Universe and they provide effective ways to study stellar evolution and the star formation history of the Galaxy \citep{althaus2010,tremblay2014}.
 Double white dwarfs (DWDs) are of great importance in many fields.
 The merger of DWDs can produce type Ia supernovae (SNe Ia), which are crucial for studying galaxy evolution and cosmology \citep{riess1998,perlmutter1999}.
-Some close DWDs with orbital periods of several minutes, e.g. ZTF J1539+5027 with an orbital period of 6.91 minutes \citep{burdge2019}, SDSS J0651+2844 with an orbital period of 12.75 minutes \citep{brown2011b}, are main detectable sources for future space-based gravitational-waves detectors, such as Laser Interferometer Space Antenna \citep{LISA2017}, TianQin \citep{luo2015}, and TaiJi \citep{taiji2018}.
-The formation of DWDs is of particular interest for us to understand the details of binary evolution, including stellar evolution, tidal effect, mass transfer, and common envelope (CE) evolution, etc (\citealt{han1998,nelemans2000,fuller2013}; see also \citealt{han2020} for a recent review).
+Some close DWDs with orbital periods of several minutes, for instance, ZTF J1539+5027 with an orbital period of 6.91 minutes \citep{burdge2019} or SDSS J0651+2844 with an orbital period of 12.75 minutes \citep{brown2011b}, are the main detectable sources for future space-based gravitational-waves detectors, such as Laser Interferometer Space Antenna \citep{LISA2017}, TianQin \citep{luo2015}, and TaiJi \citep{taiji2018}.
+The formation of DWDs is of particular interest in improving our understanding of the details of binary evolution, including stellar evolution, tidal effect, mass transfer, and common envelope (CE) evolution, and so on (\citealt{han1998,nelemans2000,fuller2013}; see also \citealt{han2020} for a recent review).